tolgee/tolgee-platform/Hacktobefest2024.md

             - Ruby App
             - iOS app
             - Android App

-    Create a demo showcasing your contribution or use of Tolgee
+2. **Quality Criteria**

-2. **Quality Criteria**: Your submissions will be evaluated based on the following criteria, with each project receiving a score between 10-50 points:
+   Your submissions will be evaluated based on the following criteria, with each project receiving a score between 10-50 points:
     - **Quality**: Is the code well-written, tested, and maintainable?
     - **User Experience (UX)**: How intuitive and user-friendly is the implementation?
     - **Creativity**: Does the project offer a unique approach or innovative features?